 Decontamination of dry cleaning machines

-„We only live once on this planet.
-Maybe no one cares how irresponsible people sometimes handle solvents!“
+“We all only live once on this planet.
+It cannot be that no one looks at how irresponsible people sometimes handle solvents!“

 The most modern decontamination system with a new Siemens control is located in the Black Forest

 Depending on their size, dry cleaning machines contain up to 1000 litres of solvent, mainly tetrachloroethene (formerly known as perchloroethylene or “Perc” for short).
 When used dry cleaning machines are dismantled, the tank contents are pumped out and properly disposed.
 However, it is not possible to remove the residual solvent in tank corners, pipe bends, pumps, filters, etc. This remaining amount – in smaller machines approx. 5-8 litres of solvent and in industrial machines more than 50 litres of solvent – evaporates unnoticed during decommissioning, contaminating soil and air.
 The company based in Germany has seen the environmental issue and offers a complete decontamination of solvent systems.
 Considering that even the smallest concentration amounts in running machines are measured in mg and PPM (parts per million) in special concentration measuring devices, it is even more surprising that there is no state control for old machines.
 The company based in Sasbach has seen the environmental issue and offers a complete decontamination of solvent systems.

 5,000 x 3,200 x 3,200 mm (L x W x H)